top of page

 Discovering Galungan in Bali: A Celebration of Goodness and Harmony

-We feel so lucky to see our first Galungan celebration here in Bali and we've been watching the preparations happen all around our village as the run up to the celebration see's Bali looking even more beautiful than ever.
-The offerings are extra colourful and fuller, the streets are lined with bamboo decorations everywhere.
-It's been beautiful walking around the village to see the Penjor being made and then put up along the streets and outside of homes.
-As if Bali needed another excuse to make itself prettier than she already is.
+We didn't know what Galugan was when we first arrived.
+We noticed the streets filling up with even more decorations and ornaments than usual.
+Where the offerings were extra colourful and fuller than usual, and the streets are lined with bamboo decorations... literally everywhere.
+It's was beautiful walking around the village to see the Penjor being made and then put up along the streets and outside of homes.

 The night before Galungan, the men and boys post the penjor in the ground by the entrance of the family home.
 More about the penjor a little below.

-The whole celebration is a time for spiritual unity and reflection, where the aim is to achieve peaceful thoughts and convictions.
-Additionally, it celebrates the victory of dharma (truth) over adharma (evil).
-These notions are definitely one of the pulls of Bali for us as we navigate a spiritual awakening.
+The decorations may look pretty but the whole celebration is a time for spiritual unity and reflection, where the aim is to achieve peaceful thoughts and convictions.
+Overall the festival celebrates the victory of dharma (truth) over adharma (evil).
+These notions are definitely one of the pulls of Bali for us as we navigate our own truth and spiritual awakening.
 One of working with frequency and energy and raising consciousness.
-And so, it's been beautiful to watch as Bali prepares for Galungan.
-Watch my quick walk around the village to see the preparations of Galungan.

 What is Galungan?